-The Full Scale Adjust referenced in Section 3.2.2 of the sensor must be performed as described in Section 5.2, para.
-4 and then tested in the standard manner.
+The Full Scale Calibration of the sensor must be performed as described in Section V-2, and then tested in the standard manner.
 NOTE: The field effect using these electrodes will be greater than the nominal 1,500V seen with the standard electrodes.
 Use a known conductive or dissipative sample to perform this set-up.
 When recalibrated the indicated charge (AC=) on the sample MUST be at least 3.00kV.